hafizsyaqif/jackbdu.github.io/about.md

 permalink: /about/
 ---

 I'm Jack.
 I love art and all things tech.
 That's why I built [a robot that does art]({{ site.baseurl }}/projects/minus-e/).

 At the moment, I work as an arts instructor of [Interactive Media](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/academic-programs/interactive-media.html) at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
-What that means is that I help students figure their things out while I'm still trying to figure things out in my own life.
+What that means is that I help students figure their things out while still trying to figure things out in my own life.

 Oh, by the way, I cook in my spare time.
 You can find photos of some of my cooking [here]().